 The Company has established a share option plan whereby options may be granted to directors, officers, employees and service providers to purchase common shares of the Company.
-The aggregate number of shares reserved for issuance under this plan, and any other security based compensation arrangement of the Company, shall not, at the time of the stock option grant, exceed 15,768,360 shares.
-Refer to note 18 for further details of this plan.
+The aggregate number of shares reserved for issuance under this plan, and any other security based compensation arrangement of the Company, would be issued from the same 10% rolling pool as the common shares issued under the Company's Deferred Share Unit Pan and the Performance Share Unit and Restricted Share Unit Plan.
+Refer to note 18 for further details of these plans.